elevels20/Group_10_Biological_Systems/Assignment2/README.md

 2. Run all cells in order, starting from the top.

 ## Objective
-The goal of this assignment was investigate how the recovery rate affects epidemic outcomes using the SIRD model.
+The goal of this assignment was to investigate how the recovery rate affects epidemic outcomes using the SIRD model.

 ## Contributions
 - **Part 1** – completed by **Evi Levels, i6368803**